ASEAN ministers mull censuring Myanmar for hindering envoy

 ASEAN is hamstrung by its bedrock policy of noninterference in the domestic affairs of member nations and by its consensus decision-making, meaning just one member state can reject any proposal.
 But some members feel action is justified because major unrest in Myanmar could trigger regional instability.

-Locsin has demanded Myanmar’s return to political and other conditions before the Feb.
+Locsin has demanded Myanmar’s return to its political order before the Feb.
 1 military takeover but stressed during an online forum Thursday with Australia’s Lowy Institute that Myanmar’s army is essential to its stability.

 “We can’t move forward, unless you go back to the way it was,” Locsin said but added “without the army … Myanmar will become what they may give you: a hellhole of anarchy.”